Anglo Irish to cut 350 jobs by end-2012

-DUBLIN Anglo Irish Bank ANGIB.UL will cut 350 jobs by the end of next year as it sells assets and winds down projects ahead of the group's eventual dissolution by 2020.
+DUBLIN Aug 17 Anglo Irish Bank will cut 350 jobs by the end of next year as it sells assets and winds down projects ahead of the group's eventual dissolution by 2020.

 "Depending on the uptake for the voluntary redundancy scheme, the bank may need to implement some compulsory redundancies," Anglo Irish said in a statement on Wednesday.